msub2/awesome-webxr/README.md

 ## Development

 *Some of the tools that make WebXR content possible.
-For a complete list, see the separate WebXR Creation Tools list.*
+For a complete list, see the separate WebXR Creation Tools list.
+For a more in-depth list, see the [awesome-webxr-development](https://github.com/Pico-Developer/awesome-webxr-development) list.*

 ### Engines